 California Hotel, Spanish Colonial Revival hotel building in Oakland, United States.

-The California Hotel is a five-story Spanish Colonial Revival building with a pressed red brick facade, stucco detailing, original terrazzo flooring, and stenciled ceiling panels in its preserved lobby.
-The ground floor originally held commercial spaces while the upper levels provided guest rooms.
+The California Hotel is a five-story Spanish Colonial Revival building in Oakland, California, featuring a pressed red brick facade and stucco detailing.
+Its lobby retains the original terrazzo flooring and stenciled ceiling panels from when it was first built.

 The community of curious travelers